raspberrypi/picotool/README.md

 ## bdev

 The `bdev` commands are for interacting with block devices in Flash.
-These can either be defined using binary info, or you can specify a partition to use as a block device.
-They work with a LittleFS filesystem, or a FatFS filesystem.
+The block device location can either be determined using binary info, or you can specify a partition to use as a block device.
+The commands work with a LittleFS filesystem, or a FatFS filesystem.

 ```text
 $ picotool help bdev